dseguy/changedBehavior/behavior/unset_cast.rst

 ______
 .. code-block:: output

-   PHP Fatal error:  The (unset) cast is no longer supported in /codes/unset_cast.php on line 4
+   PHP Fatal error:  The (unset) cast is no longer supported

-   Fatal error: The (unset) cast is no longer supported in /codes/unset_cast.php on line 4
+   Fatal error: The (unset) cast is no longer supported